 What are my options?

 The range of non-clinical work options is endless and continually evolving.
 Although there are some reasonably well defined pathways there are many more individual and creative ways to use your medical degree and earn money – and no list can do it justice.

 Whether you are looking at a relatively standard non-clinical role (eg research or teaching) – or would like to explore further afield, you will need to develop a different approach to career development than you have had until now.

 My role as coach is to help you figure out the reasons why you are exploring other careers and address underlying issues such as confidence and imposter syndrome, burnout, or something else.
 For serious workplace issues, legal advice and specialised support may be required.
 My role is also to help support you in the personal development and mindset changes required for navigating different environments.

 You will need to do some of your own research about options, opportunities and requirements.
-This active engagement is very helpful (and more life-stage appropriate) for you in finding the right place rather than receiving passive lists of options such as may be given to a high school leaver.
+This active engagement is very helpful (and more life-stage appropriate) for you in finding the right place rather than the more passive approaches to careers often used by high school graduates.

 - What is exciting for you about this journey?